 One of the benefits of stained cabinetry is each piece looks unique.
 Different parts of the wood soak up the paint in unique ways, giving an individualized appearance to each surface.
 The biggest drawback of staining wood is the lack of color options.
-Stain in enhances the wood’s natural beaty; adding color would be distracting and counterintuitive.
+Professional wood stains enhance the wood’s natural beauty; adding color would be distracting and counterintuitive.

 Glazing is a process used to highlight the profile edges of the cabinetry, including any exposed surface.
 Glazing a piece gives it an antique appearance that adds depth and complexity to any cabinetry.
 This style of finish is best used when the designer is going for a rustic appearance.

 The biggest pro of glazed finish is the added depth and the interest this creates.
 The eyes are drawn to it due to the complexities, but not so much to distract from the rest of the cabinets.
 The drawback to glazing, however, is the price tag.
 Glazing requires additional work, which raises the costs for everyone involved.

 Another finish style to consider is laminate.
 Laminate is a popular option because it comes in a wide variety of styles and colors.
 It’s especially easy to clean compared to wooden doors.
 Finally, Formica laminate sheets are incredibly good at concealing dents and imperfections, helping to hide the signs of use that plague other cabinet finishes.